-There are the recognisable or tangible elements such as your logo, livery, signs, email, brochures, stationery, etc. but equally important is the interaction or experience your customers have with your company.
-Every time you interact with a customer this has an impact upon how they perceive your brand.
+There are recognizable or tangible elements such as your logo, livery, signs, email, brochures, and stationery, but equally important is the interaction or experience your customers have with your company.
+Every time you interact with a customer, this has an impact on how they perceive your brand.

 How do we set ourselves apart from our competitors?

-Simple, we create unique brand interactions and positive experiences and combine this with consistency across all of the tangible elements to ensure we are portraying the required image to our customers at all times.
+Simply, we create unique brand interactions and positive experiences and combine this with consistency across all the tangible elements to ensure we are portraying the required image to our customers at all times.

-This is how branding can help you to achieve your business goals.
+This process is how branding can help you achieve your business goals.

 Don’t Start With Your Logo

-Ok so you’re just starting out with a new business, you just need someone to design a great logo and some business cards and you’re all set right?
-This is one of the great misconceptions about branding.
+Ok, so you’re just starting with a new business, you need someone to design a great logo and some business cards, and you’re all set, right?
+This is perhaps one of the great misconceptions about branding.

 Think about the Titanic, how did it sink?